Renowned professors provide bite-size video-lessons, applied projects, interactive quizzes and peer-reviewed assignments

 Coursera’s mission is to transform lives through learning.
 To help minimize the impact of the coronavirus (COVID-19) outbreak on students, the Coursera community is launching a global effort to assist universities and colleges to deliver courseware online.

-Coursera Campus Response Initiative is available at no cost to any global university impacted by COVID-19
+Coursera for Campus Response Initiative is available to any global university impacted by COVID-19